dragonball92/cc-caffeine/README.md

 ## 🌍 The Modern Developer's Freedom

-Tired of your laptop going to sleep during that perfect coding session on the train?
+Tired of your laptop going to sleep during that perfect coding session because you left your desk 10 minutes?
 Frustrated when Claude Code disconnects mid-commute because your computer decided it was "idle"?

 **cc-caffeine is your personal rebellion against screen timeout.** It keeps your machine awake so you can: